hgrf/racine/README.md

     WantedBy=multi-user.target

 Where you will have to replace [user name] by your user name and [path] by the path where you installed the programme.
 The second path (/usr/bin) is where you should have installed the git executable.

+Note that for the execution of gunicorn, the group has to be set to `www-data` so that the `msm.sock` file is accessible for the nginx server (this also applies to the upstart configuration above).

 Now activate autostart: